tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 * SLH-DSA-256S-SHAKE
 * SLH-DSA-256F-SHAKE

-SLH-DSA offers smaller key sizes, larger signature sizes, slower signature generation, and slower verification when compared to ML-DSA and Falcon.
+SLH-DSA offers smaller key sizes, larger signature sizes, slower signature generation, and slower verification when compared to ML-DSA and FN-DSA.
 SLH-DSA does not introduce a new hardness assumption beyond those inherent to the underlying hash functions.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
 The advantages and disadvantages of SLH-DSA over other signature algorithms is discussed in Section 3.1 of {{?I-D.draft-ietf-cose-sphincs-plus}}.
 While attacks on lattice-based schemes like ML-DSA can compromise their security, SLH-DSA will remain unaffected by these attacks due to its distinct mathematical foundations.
 This ensures the continued security of systems and protocols that utilize SLH-DSA for digital signatures.

 # Mechanisms for Signaling Supported Key Pair Types

 The following mechanisms can be used by peers to signal the types of public/private key pairs they possess:

-*  One method to ascertain that the key the initiator wants the responder to use is through a Certificate Request payload sent by the initiator.
+*  One method to ascertain that the key pair type the initiator wants the responder to use is through a Certificate Request payload sent by the initiator.
 For example, the initiator could indicate in the Certificate Request payload that it trusts a certificate authority